A carer's relationship with grief can be long, deep and complex. It's an emotional and emotive subject, but an incredibly important one.

 “Allow yourself to find the pieces of humour wherever you can - it’s the moments of levity that will stay with you.”

 If you're affected by grief, a chat with Suzanne our carer's coach, may be helpful.
-Suzanne can support you to organise your thoughts and feelings, and sometimes we all just need a friendly, impartial ear to unload to.
+Suzanne can support us to organise our thoughts and feelings, and sometimes we all just need a friendly, impartial ear to unload too.

-I'll leave you with a short, relaxing, guided visualisation, which may support you to drift of to a much deserved sleep.
+I'll leave you with a short, relaxing, guided visualisation, which may support you to drift off to a much deserved sleep.
 Sleep is where we replenish and repair.
 I don't know about you, but I handle everything better after a good sleep.
-Sometimes even a 5 minute power nap can be incredibly revitalising.
+Sometimes even a five minute power nap can be incredibly revitalising.